 Black Lives Matter: A message of solidarity and a call to action from the Diversity, Equity, and Inclusion Committee

 We stand in solidarity with Black communities and affirm our commitment to ending anti-Black racism.
 We strongly condemn violence and all forms of discrimination against Black communities.
 We believe that to remain silent is to be complicit.
-Black Lives Matter.
+We strongly assert that Black Lives Matter.
 We acknowledge that systemic racism and implicit biases are pervasive across academia, including in the geosciences.
 Here, we acknowledge that it is our responsibility to change this system.
 This is a long-standing problem, and frankly we haven’t done enough to address it in the past.

 We will work to make the EPS department a place where racism isn’t tolerated.
 We commit to continued dialogue with our community members and to follow through on this dialogue, resulting in clear and concrete actions.
 We call on our department to amplify Black voices in the geosciences through departmental seminars, courses, social media, and department events.
 We call to increase our seminar invitations to Black scientists and those of other minoritized groups.
 We recommend efforts to recognize the contributions of more Black researchers in our undergraduate and graduate courses, as well as regularly featuring Black scientists and their research on our website and on social media.
 We will also encourage incorporation of environmental and climate justice issues throughout our courses and in seminars, recognizing the especially close relationship between environmental justice and social justice.